The True Cost of a “Cheap” Website: An Insider’s Breakdown of Template Flaws

 The promise is intoxicating.
-“Launch a stunning, professional website in hours for just AED 100 a month.”
-Platforms like Wix, Squarespace, and the endless sea of cheap WordPress themes sell a dream: a fast, affordable, and easy shortcut to a professional online presence. âFor a business owner in Dubaiâs fast-paced, competitive market, juggling a dozen other priorities, the promise of a quick, affordable website seems like the perfect solution.â.
+“Launch a stunning, professional website Design in hours for just AED 100 a month.”
+Platforms like Wix, Squarespace, and the endless sea of cheap WordPress themes sell a dream: a fast, affordable, and easy shortcut to a professional online presence.
+For a business owner in Dubai, juggling a dozen other priorities, it sounds like the perfect solution.

 But this convenience is a mirage.
 The template website, sold as a launchpad, often becomes a cage.
 It’s a digital straightjacket that looks good on the outside but severely restricts your business’s ability to move, grow, and perform.